doot0/cv/.github/README.md

 >Frontend Developer @ [Moore-Wilson New Media Ltd](https://www.m-w.co.uk/) *(September 2014 - November 2014) 3 months*

 Hired as a frontend developer but was made to do work that was outside of my contract scope, which is why my tenure here was short (I left).
-Regardless of this, it was here I first learned to work in a "real" office environment and this helped bolster my communication skills in the short time I was there.
+Regardless, it was here I first learned to work in a "real" office environment and this helped bolster my communication skills in the short time I was there.

 - Frontend: Angular JS, vanilla JS, SASS